Medicaid Planning Definition

 9. Non-Professionals / Self-Planners

-The cost of getting assistance for Medicaid planning ranges from free to as much as $5,000, or even $10,000, in some areas of the United States.
+The cost of getting assistance for Medicaid planning ranges from free, to as much as $7,750, or even $15,000, in some areas of the United States.
 The cost associated with planning is typically related to the amount of income and assets an individual has and other complicating factors, such as marital status, home ownership, life insurance, and what veterans’ benefits they may be receiving.
+Another variable in cost is the type of service provider; elderlaw attorneys may charge more for the service than specialized Medicaid planners who are not attorneys.

 Why One Should Plan in Advance?